snowplow-archive/snowplow.github.com/_posts/2014-07-28-snowplow-ruby-tracker-0.2.0-released.md

 <h2><a name="unstruct-events">2.
 Updated format for unstructured events</a></h2>

-Thanks to @ebear for his help getting the `track_unstruct_event` method up to speed with the rest of Snowplow!

-Previously, several were used to build an unstructured event: the name of the event, the JSON describing the event, and the event vendor (the company which developed the event model).
+Previously, several arguments were required to build an unstructured event: the name of the event, the JSON describing the event, and the event vendor (the company that developed the event model).
 Now the signature of `track_unstruct_event` has been simplified:

 {% highlight ruby %}
 Contract @@SelfDescribingJson, Maybe[@@ContextsInput], Maybe[Num] => [Bool, Num]